Zhijie-He/Automatic_Signal_Detector/README.md

 # Automatic-Signal-Detector
-This is a project from Machine Learning and Computer Vision course using Adaboost Algorithm to detect faces, CAM-Shift to tracking faces efficiently and finally Deep Learning models to detect hand images
+The goal of this project is to automatically detect hand gestures using:

+1.Your laptop camera

+2.opencv

+3.Google Colab